To start, a warning from Microsoft:

 METHOD ONE

-Changing hardware components but keeping old hard disk(s)
+Changing hardware components but keeping old hard disk(s) Use this method if you:

 - Change other hardware components but keep your old HD containing Windows 7